Improving Confidence Estimates for Unfamiliar Examples: Problem Setup and Methods

 We choose four classification tasks for evaluation, detailed below and shown in Figure~\ref{fig:dataset}.
-For each of the first three tasks, a dataset is first split into ``familiar'' and ``novel'' subsets according to an attribute or subcategory, simulating the case of training data not containing the full diversity of potential inputs.
+For each of the first three tasks, a dataset is first split into ``familiar'' and ``unfamiliar'' subsets according to an attribute or subcategory, simulating the case of training data not containing the full diversity of potential inputs.
 In the fourth task (object presence classification), two similar datasets are used for the same object categories, simulating similar sources but sampled at different times.
-The ``familiar'' samples $(\xrimgF,\yrclsF) \sim \mc{F}$ are further split into a training $\Ftr$, validation $\Fvl$, and test $\Fts$ sets, while the ``novel'' samples $(\xrimgN,\yrclsN) \sim \mc{N}$ are used only for testing.
-The inputs $\xrimgF$ and $\xrimgN$ may occupy different portions of the feature space, with little to no overlap, but where they do overlap $\p_{\mc F}(\yrcls|\xrimg) = \p_{\mc N}(\yrcls|\xrimg)$.
-No sample from $\mc N$ is ever used in pre-training, training, or validation (parameter selection).
+The ``familiar'' samples $(\xrimgF,\yrclsF) \sim \mc{F}$ are further split into training $\Ftr$, validation $\Fvl$, and test $\Fts$ sets, while the ``unfamiliar'' samples $(\xrimgN,\yrclsN) \sim \mc{U}$ are used only for testing.
+The inputs $\xrimgF$ and $\xrimgN$ may occupy different portions of the feature space, with little to no overlap, but where they do overlap $\p(\yrcls|\xrimg)$ is the same for $\mc F$ and $\mc U$.
+No sample from $\mc U$ is ever used in pre-training, training, or validation (parameter selection).
 In some cases, we use a dataset's standard validation set for testing (and not parameter tuning) so that we can compute additional metrics, as ground truth is not publicly available for some test sets.

 \textbf{Gender} recognition: The extended Labeled Faces in the Wild (LFW+) dataset~\cite{HanMSUTR14} with 15,699 faces is used.
-Samples are split into familiar $\mc{F}$ and novel $\mc{N}$ based on age annotations provided by Han et al.~\cite{HanTPAMI17}, with familiar ages 18-59 years and novel ages outside that range.
+Samples are split into familiar $\mc{F}$ and unfamiliar $\mc{U}$ based on age annotations provided by Han et al.~\cite{HanTPAMI17}, with familiar ages 18-59 years and unfamiliar ages outside that range.
 The dataset comes with five preset folds; we use the first two for training, the third fold for validation, and the last two for testing.

-\textbf{Cat vs. dog} recognition: Using the Pets dataset~\cite{parkhi12a}, the first 20 dog breeds and first 9 cat breeds are familiar, and the other 5 dog and 3 cat breeds are novel.
-The standard train/test splits are used (with training samples from $\mc N$ excluded).
+\textbf{Cat vs. dog} recognition: Using the Pets dataset~\cite{parkhi12a}, the first 20 dog breeds and first 9 cat breeds are familiar, and the other 5 dog and 3 cat breeds are unfamiliar.
+The standard train/test splits are used (with training samples from $\mc U$ excluded).